johnsaugy/Bamazon/README.md

 # Bamazon

 An experimental CLI ecommerce application built with Node.js & MySQL.
 This application implements a simple command line based storefront using the npm [inquirer](https://www.npmjs.com/package/inquirer) package and the MySQL database backend together with the npm [mysql](https://www.npmjs.com/package/mysql) package.
-The application presents three interfaces: **customer**, **manager**, and **supervisor**.
+The application presents three different interfaces: **customer**, **manager**, and **supervisor**.

 ## Getting Started
 ### MySQL

-In order to run this application, you should have the MySQL database already set up on your machine.
-If you don't, visit the [MySQL installation page](https://dev.mysql.com/doc/refman/5.6/en/installing.html) to install the version you need for your operating system.
-Once you have MySQL isntalled, you will be able to create the *Bamazon* database and the *Products* and *Departments* table with the SQL code found in [Bamazon.sql](Bamazon.sql).
-Run this code inside your MySQL client like [Sequel Pro](https://www.sequelpro.com/) to populate the database, then you will be ready to proceed with running the Bamazon customer and manager interfaces.
+In order to run this application, you should have the MySQL database already set up.
+If you do not, visit the [MySQL installation page](https://dev.mysql.com/doc/refman/5.6/en/installing.html) to install the version you need for your operating system.
+Once you have MySQL installed, you will be able to create the *Bamazon* database and the *Products* and *Departments* table with the SQL code found in [Bamazon.sql](Bamazon.sql).
+Run this code inside your MySQL client, for example,[Sequel Pro](https://www.sequelpro.com/), to populate the database.
+Then, you will be ready to proceed with running the Bamazon customer manager, and supervisor interfaces!

 ### Node Package Manager (npm)
-If you clone this repo down to your machine, note that it has two npm dependencies!
 Before running the JavaScript files mentioned above, please run `npm install` in your terminal to download the [prompt](https://www.npmjs.com/package/prompt) and [mysql](https://www.npmjs.com/package/mysql) node packages.

 ### Javascript Files
-Three JavaScript files replicate the basic interfaces of the simple ecommerce engine:
+Three JavaScript files replicate the basic interfaces of the application:

 - `BamazonCustomer.js` _([See example here](#customer))_
   - Receives orders from customers via the command line and interfaces with mySQL to deplete stock from the store's inventory.

 - `BamazonManager.js` _([See example here](#manager))_
-  - Mimics the basics of a warehouse management system, providing managers with a list of options to view stock and adjust inventory.
+  - Mimics the basics of a warehouse management system, providing managers with a list of options to view current inventory and restock as needed.
   - A sample of the menu is below:
     * View Products for Sale
     * View Low Inventory